This LGBTQIA+ friendly book is about a parent coming out as gay. Millie talks about why it belongs on all of our bookshelves.

 Parents sometimes come out to their children.
 And this can happen anywhere, anytime.

-Me, My Dad and the End of the Rainbow is a great book for families who find themselves in a similar situation and can have their experiences validated and recognised.
+Me, My Dad and the End of the Rainbow will validate the feelings of families who find themselves in a similar situation.

 It’s a great book to help kids understand about family diversity and how different everybody’s ‘normal’ is.
 It’s a book about family and friendship and looking after each other.
 It’s a great story that show parents as real people.
 At the heart of this story is a realistic relationship between a Father and a son.
 This comes complete with all the bumps in the road that are part of growing up, as everybody learns to express themselves.